-Does it let you reset this by pressing the reset button (reset button is the red “Stop” button) if if it doesnt let you reset then i havnt seen that before, are all the electrical connections in properly?
+Does it let you reset this by pressing the reset button (the reset button is the red “Stop” button) if it doesn’t let you reset then I haven’t seen that before, are all the electrical connections in properly?
 The connection into your vent valve?
-(Brass component attached to the separator with a hose going to the air filter) if all these connections are ok then you may have a problem with the controller itself which could mean you may need an HPC engineer to come along to look at it to “K-load” it which mean taking all software off and putting back on again.
+(Brass component attached to the separator with a hose going to the air filter) if all these connections are ok then you may have a problem with the controller itself which could mean you may need an HPC engineer to come along to look at it to “K-load” it which means taking all software off and putting back on again.
 Or a new controller.

 Let me know how you get on